learn-co-curriculum/phase-1-intro-to-debugging-readme/README.md

 This `console` object has specific methods that send text to the DevTools logging area, which pretty much everyone calls "the console."

-The `log()` is the standard and what is frequently used in documentation, blog posts, etc.

 ## Demonstrate `console.log()`

-The `console` object's `log()` method is for logging out general information to the console.
+The `console` object's `log()` method logs general information to the console.
 It can take any number of arguments.
-If more than one argument is provided, the arguments will be printed out on the same line with a space in
+If more than one argument is provided, the arguments will be printed out on the same line with a space in between:
-between:

 ```js
 console.log('Hello,', 'world!');